Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 A kitten getting core cat vaccines including the FVRCP vaccine for cats

-Non-Core (Recommended) Cat Vaccines
+II.
+Non-Core Cat Vaccines

 The American Animal Hospital Association categorizes the following cat vaccines as “non-core.”
 These cat vaccines are recommended by vets based on lifestyle, geographical location, and individual needs.

-The FeLV vaccine is used to prevent FelV infection in cats.
 Feline leukemia virus (FeLV) is a retrovirus that invades the cat’s blood-forming tissues and immune system.
 It is contagious and dangerous.
 Even healthy adult cats can contract a FelV infection with enough exposure.

-Symptoms of a FelV infection include swollen lymph nodes, pale gums, inflamed gums, a dull coat, fever, loss of appetite, weight loss, diarrhea, skin infections, upper respiratory infections, eye conditions, seizures, and behavioral disorders.
+Symptoms of a FelV infection in cats include swollen lymph nodes, pale gums, inflamed gums, a dull coat, fever, loss of appetite, weight loss, diarrhea, skin infections, upper respiratory infections, eye conditions, seizures, and behavioral disorders.

 2. Chlamydia Felis Vaccine

-Chlamydial conjunctivitis is spread through direct or close contact with an infected cat.
-There are very rare cases wherein humans developed conjunctivitis after being exposed to a cat infected with the C. felis bacterium.
+Note: There are very rare cases wherein humans developed conjunctivitis after being exposed to a cat infected with the C. felis bacterium.

 Symptoms of chlamydia felis in cats include watery eyes, discharge from the eyes, sneezing, coughing, difficulty breathing, lack of appetite, weight loss, and fever.